rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

 When resolving the promise from the mutation, you can find out about the `viewerHasStarred` property in the result.
-That's because you have defined this property as field in your mutation in the first place.
-Afterward, you can return a new state object for React's local state, because you have used the function in `this.setState()`.
-You are using the spread operator syntax here to update the deeply nested data structure.
-Only the `viewerHasStarred` property changes in the state object because that's the one property which was returned by the resolved promise from the successful request.
+That's because you defined this property as a field in your mutation.
+It returns a new state object for React's local state, because you used the function in `this.setState()`.
+The spread operator syntax is used here, to update the deeply nested data structure.
+Only the `viewerHasStarred` property changes in the state object, because it's the only property returned by the resolved promise from the successful request.
 All other parts of the local state stay intact.

 {{< highlight javascript "hl_lines=2 3 4 5 6 7 8 9 10 11 12 13 14 15" >}}
 const resolveAddStarMutation = mutationResult => state => {